 Once you are all caught up on learning about the credit, consider reading this Adopt Help site that is already updating and providing information for the 2017 tax returns.
 This is a great spot to bookmark!

-The adoption community builds success on sharing information and offering support.
-Hopefully these pages will answer questions, but if any remain be sure to contact us or your adoption agency to make sure you and your family are secure when it comes time to submit those tax returns.
+The adoption community builds success in sharing information and offering support.
+Hopefully, these pages will answer questions, but if any remain is sure to contact us or your adoption agency to make sure you and your family are secure when it comes time to submit those tax returns.